EnKrypt/arvind.io/posts/using-fail2ban-to-protect-exposed-services/index.md

 ##### Remember, this is an example and you are not limited to Caddy.
 This should work even if you are using Apache, lighttpd, nginx etc. In fact, it doesn't even have to be a web server.
 You should be able to follow this guide to protect any public facing service as long as you have the three components listed in the previous section of this guide.

 Make sure Fail2ban is installed.
-On Linux distributions, you should be able to install it using your default package manager.
+Check your preferred package manager for an install candidate.

 On Debian based distros (including Ubuntu), run `sudo apt install fail2ban`.

 On Arch based distros, run `sudo pacman -S fail2ban`.

+Start and enable the systemd service that should now be available with `sudo systemctl start fail2ban` and `sudo systemctl enable fail2ban`.

 On other operating systems, you can follow the [installation steps on their repository](https://github.com/fail2ban/fail2ban#installation).

-Start and enable the systemd service that should now be available with `sudo systemctl start fail2ban` and `sudo systemctl enable fail2ban`.

 The **first component** we need is our application log.
 For my setup, I can find that at `/var/log/caddy/access.log`.
 Let's take a look at it to discover items of interest.
 I'll highlight any lines that stand out to me.